eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### 1. AlgoCollection

-- You need to choose two names for the algorithm: a long name and a short name.
-We use `NewAlg` and  `nalg` respectively as placeholders.
+- Choose a long name and a short name for your algorithm.
+We use respectively `ZeroImpute` and `zeroimp`.

 <!---
 You can choose any other names as long as they are used consistently.